joshfrench/om-wiki-fork/Conceptual-overview.md

 implementors of the life cycle protocols.
 Instead we pass immutable values in both cases.

-It's useful to have component local state for two reasons.
+While it may not seem so at first, it's useful to preserve something like React's component local state for two reasons.
 Often you do not want to pollute the original data with transient application state information.
 Editing a text field is a good example of this.
 The other useful aspect of being able to set component local state is that it's always guaranteed to be up-to-date.
 This is not true for application state since Om renders on `requestAnimationFrame`, and application state information is only guaranteed to be consistent during the render phase.

 ## Application State